Using Scrum at Home - How Scrum can help Conquer Neurodiversity Challenges

 Sally Waters’ husband Francis has ADHD, and even with medication he was struggling to cope with adult life.
 Most productivity systems lasted less than a week.
 It was only after Sally found out about Scrum and implemented it at home that he was able to move forward.

-This webinar is suitable for Scrum professionals who want to see a whole new side to their practice, as well as people not familiar with Scrum who would like to learn enough about it to try it out at home themselves.
+This recording is suitable for Scrum professionals who want to see a whole new side to their practice, as well as people not familiar with Scrum who would like to learn enough about it to try it out at home themselves.